Fill out tax forms

 Individual Federal Income Tax

-- Seniors: Form 1040-SR features a larger font and a standard deduction chart specifically for those 65 and older.
+- Seniors: Form 1040-SR features larger print and a tailored deduction chart for those 65 and older.

-- California: Residents typically use Form 540 or the simplified Form 540 2EZ.
-Nonresidents or part-year residents should use Form 540NR.
+- California: Residents use Form 540, while nonresidents use Form 540NR.

 Form Comparison